 Dr WTF: Tell me do you feel exploited by your work place?

 Me: (pause) A run?
 A run?
-You want me to go for a RUN?
-I am struggling to walk from my bedroom to the fucking toilet and you want me to go a run?
-My theme tune to life is “Running on Empty” and you what me to stick on my running shoes and go for a LEISURLEY JOG?
+You want me to go for a FUCKING run?
+I am struggling to walk from my bedroom to the fucking toilet and you want me to go a fucking run?
+My theme tune to life is “Running on Empty” and you what me to stick on my running shoes and go for a leisurely FUCKING JOG?
 What kind of medical school did you go to?
 Or did you just buy your medical license on eBay along with a signed copy of Cliff Richard’s Millennium FUCKING Prayer?

 Me: I really don’t think you understand.
 I am not depressed, in fact apart from feeling like crap most of the time I am a really happy, positive person.
 I am also not stressed.
 I really have nothing to be stressed about.
 And if I was depressed how the hell does that explain why I haven’t been able to feel my arms, legs and face for the past month?

 Despite my protestations, there was no convincing this man otherwise.
 He had decided that was what was wrong with me and he was writing it on my sick note.
-I grabbed that bit of paper and I got out of there as soon as was physically possible for someone whose energy levels were practically non-existent and when every movement caused great pain.
+I grabbed that bit of paper and I got out of there as soon as was physically possible for someone whose energy levels were practically non-existent.
 So it took me about 20 minuets.

 A few weeks passed and although I was feeling slightly better due to resting all this time I still wasn’t 100%.
 In fact, I probably wasn’t even 50%.
-Demi and I (That’s what we will be calling my mother from now on) headed on up to the doctors again, not to see Dr WTF but to see doctor Dr Gregory.
-We explained everything and he agreed that it didn’t seem like some kind of depression.
-He concluded that it most probably related back to a few years ago when my blood’s “ingredients” were all a bit rubbish and Demi was right, it probably was ME.
+Demi and I (That’s what we will be calling my mother from now on) headed on up to the doctors again, not to see Dr WTF but to see my actual doctor Dr Gregory.
+We explained everything to Gregory who agreed that it didn’t seem like some kind of depression.
+He concluded that it most probably related back to a few years ago when my blood’s “ingredients” were all a bit rubbish and Demi was right it probably was ME.
 However he referred me to another doctor at the hospital, just to make sure.

 The hospital appointment couldn’t come quick enough.
 The doctor there told me that the blood episode a few years back was most probably a virus and this Chronic Fatigue Syndrome or M.E was the aftermath of it.
 He didn’t know how long it would last, some people get over it in 2 -3 years, and others it takes 15 and some never recover.
 He also stated they didn’t know what caused it and so in turn didn’t know how to treat it, what works for one person may not work for another.
 What is important he said is a healthy diet (Demi had already sorted that one) and that the only thing that there was evidence of helping M.E suffers was something called Graded Exercise (although he never properly explained what graded exercise actually was).